levulinh/levulinh.github.io/_pages/drewfolio.md

 ---

-## Project 3: King's beat - the game
+## Project 3: King's beat - the game 👾

-Did I say I am so so so into games?
-Playing them, making them.
+Did I say I am so so so into games? 🎮 Playing them, making them, even this page's favicon is a game icon.
 This is a project that I tried a few months ago, just to try out the Godot game engine.
 It was a fun experience, and I learned a lot about game development.

 ### Free assets used
 - [Kings and pigs](https://pixelfrog-assets.itch.io/kings-and-pigs)